-Aloke Ray QC
+Aloke Ray KC

 “Clients describe him as “strong, commercial and very articulate” with “excellent cross-examination skills” and “a good lead advocate with excellent knowledge of arbitration processes”.
 (Chambers Asia Pacific)